Adist319/MythWeaver/README.md

-# **MythWeaver**

 ## **Overview**

 MythWeaver is a multimodal, agentic storytelling system built with Gradio and the Model Context Protocol (MCP).
 Users interact through text and optional map/sketch uploads.
 The system interprets drawings, converts them into structured scene graphs, generates cleaned maps, and uses long-context memory for consistent narrative progression.
+The Auto-Quest Engine dynamically generates optional quests based on the world state, locations, NPCs, and story progression.

 ---